simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 > **My Advice:** As you are switching between these projects, at the time of writing this tutorial I want to remind you to pay special attention to always use the `Export Project As ...` option.
 Be very careful not to write over the wrong project.
 This will be even more important when we start exporting our scenes for the web application to consume.
 Just be explicit each time, and no tears will be shed.
 >
 > ---

+#### Put a Bird on it (adding a mesh)

+Since our second scene is literally only a skybox, I think its probably a good idea to add just one more thing into the scene before we start to go into the workflow related to managing scenes in the context of a web project you plan to publish.